drfloob/_tree/README.md

  * [PhantomJS](https://github.com/ariya/phantomjs)
  * iPad: 2, 3rd
  * iPhone 4S (5.1)

-Tests on IE9 and below currently fail badly.
-It's being worked on.
+IE8 doesn't support `strict mode`, `Object.freeze`, or `Object.defineProperty`.
+The only failing tests are:

+* tests wor immutability, and
+* tests for errors being thrown on writing to a non-writable property.

+IE9 doesn't support `strict mode`, so the only tests that fail are those that test for errors being thrown for abusing Object properties (non-writable, non-configurable).

+IE7 and below are not currently tested or supported.

 You can open 'test/test.html' in your browser, or run tests at the command line via PhantonJS with: `grunt test`

-**Performance**: On an Intel Core 2 CPU T5600 @ 1.83GHz, 3GB ram, running Debian Wheezy:
+**Performance**: On an Intel Core 2 CPU T5600 @ 1.83GHz, 3GB Memory,
+  using Chrome 30 on Debian Wheezy:

  * 1024 node trees can be inflated at ~15/sec
  * 30 node trees can be inflated at ~600/sec
  * 11 node trees can be inflated at ~1,500/sec
  * empty trees can be created at ~12,000/sec

-Run benchmarks with `grunt benchmark:all`
+Run your own benchmarks with `grunt benchmark:all`

 **Coverage**: Test coverage is at 97% statements, 93% branches, 98% functions, and 97% lines.